TrevorWheeler/discord-jukebox/README.md

 # Discord Jukebox

-Jukebox is a feature-rich Discord bot designed to enhance your server's music experience. users to collaboratively play and manage music from various sources, manage playlists, and enjoy additional fun commands.
+Jukebox is a feature-rich Discord bot designed to enhance a server's music experience.
+It allows users to collaboratively play and manage music from various sources, manage playlists, and enjoy additional fun commands.
+This is now mostly deprecated due to Spotify introducing "Spotify Sessions".

 ## Features